by jim goulding

 “Using directly observed trade direction we find that customers’ total trading costs were only $100 million: $38 million in execution costs and $62 million in timing losses.

-Makers are the Informed Traders.
+Market Makers are the Informed Traders.

-Contrary
+Contrary to most

-revenues totaled $130 million.
-Of the total revenue, only $45 million (34
+totaled $130 million.
+Of the total revenue, only $45 million (34 percent) was

-information regarding short-term price movements than other market participants.
+short-term price movements than other market participants.

-[two] empirical observations demonstrate that futures market floor traders can
+These [two] empirical observations demonstrate

-have both an execution advantage and a timing advantage relative to other market
+that futures market floor traders can have both an execution advantage and a

-participants.
-The data show that they are willing to reduce, or eliminate, the
+are willing to reduce, or eliminate, the execution advantage to exploit the

 [End paper.]